anwar-r/inventory-management/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
-5. Submit a pull request
+4. Submit a pull request

 ## 📞 Support